-Alternatives considered include a number of structural and nonstructural flood risk management measures.
+Alternatives considered include a number of structural and nonstructural FRM measures.
 An array of alternative plans, including the No-Action Plan, were analyzed and compared against each other to identify the recommended plan.
 The recommended plan is the National Economic Development (NED) plan or the plan that maximizes net benefits while protecting the environment, best meets project objectives and is acceptable to the officials and citizens of Hatch and Doña Ana County.

-Nonstructural measures such as early warning systems, raising or flood-proofing individual structures, relocating structures or evacuating the floodplain were considered.
-However, the analyses of nonstructural measures indicated these measures could not be efficiently or effectively implemented and the existing level of flood risks would not be significantly reduced.
+Nonstructural measures such as early warning systems, raising or flood-proofing individual structures, relocating structures or evacuating the floodplain were considered as stand-alone alternatives and in combination with other measures.
+The analyses of raising or flood-proofing individual structures, relocating structures or evacuating the floodplain indicated these measures could not be efficiently or effectively implemented and the existing level of flood risks would not be significantly reduced.
+Early warning systems and updating the existing emergency actions plans will be included with the recommended alternative.

 Structural alternatives were identified in conjunction with the Doña Ana County Flood Commission (the sponsor) and the Village of Hatch.
 Structural measures considered consisted of combinations of structures such as ring levees, dams or channel improvements designed to detain, divert, or exclude the flow of water from flood-prone areas to reduce damages to property and infrastructure, and hazard to life or public health.
 Analyses were conducted during the feasibility study in order to determine which level of protection would provide the maximum net economic benefits while protecting the environment.
 In this effort, three dam alternatives were analyzed to determine the optimum benefit/cost relationship.
-The alternative dams were designed to reduce flows exiting Spring Canyon to a safe capacity for discharge into the Colorado Drain for events ranging from the 20-percent chance flood event (recently referred to as the 25-year event) to the 0.2-percent chance flood event (recently referred to as the 500-year event).
+The alternative dams were designed to reduce flows exiting Spring Canyon to a safe capacity for discharge into the Colorado Drain for events ranging from the 4% chance flood event (recently referred to as the 25-year event) to the 0.2% chance flood event (recently referred to as the 500-year event).